codelazarus14/InhabitantChess/README.md

 At last, you can play ~~chess~~ their extremely fun and engaging board game.

 ## How to Encounter
-Set up the conditions for the "Dreamworld" ending, or what is normally needed to access the Prisoner's vault (time loop disabled + trapped in simulation).
+Set up the conditions for the [Dream ending](https://outerwilds.fandom.com/wiki/Endings#Dream_Ending), and head to the Prisoner's vault.
+Be sure to use the safe campfire to avoid any interruptions.
 A *mildly* alternative ending will occur after you finish talking to the Prisoner.

 The player can choose to end the game at any time by getting up from their chair and talking to the Prisoner directly.

-After saying farewell, a shortcut will unlock at the starting camp.
-The shortcut only needs to be unlocked once, but you can also edit `ic_save.json` in the mod's folder to enable this manually. <sup>*cheater*</sup>
+~~After saying farewell, a shortcut will unlock at the starting camp.
+The shortcut only needs to be unlocked once, but you can also edit `ic_save.json` in the mod's folder to enable this manually.~~

-Mod options are available in the "Mods" section of the pause menu to toggle the shortcut and some visual effects.
+The shortcut toggle is no longer locked behind this requirement and can now be accessed whenever, along with the other mod options.

-## Rules (at least for now)
+## Rules (unfinished)
 (?) - unimplemented but possible

 three piece types: **Eye**, **Antler**, **Blocker**